 Ask for More Plants

 Being close to plants when you study can promote calmness and wellbeing.
-You can book space inside the plant room of the Wellness Lounge to get closer to plants indoors or you can send us requests to increase the number of plants in study spaces.
+You can book space inside the plant therapy room of the Wellness Lounge to get closer to plants indoors or you can send us requests to increase the number of plants in study spaces.

 For more tips, please check out our Sustainability Tips page.